 Writing the dissertation requires a major commitment of time and effort on both the part of the doctoral student and the faculty advisor.
 There should be consultation between the student and the dissertation chair about what is expected to be accomplished, and how much time is to be invested before the student registers.
 The College of Education strongly recommends that students who are registering for dissertation research (895) or preparation (899) register for at least 3 semester hours per semester, when appropriate.

-Research, teaching, and practice-based experiences within our the Higher Education Opportunity, Equity, and Justice program area of study take several forms: (1) assistantships, (2) research projects, (3) independent studies, (4) supervised teaching, and other independent projects.
+Research, teaching, and practice-based experiences within the Higher Education Opportunity, Equity, and Justice concentration take several forms: (1) assistantships, (2) research projects, (3) independent studies, (4) supervised teaching, and other independent projects.
 Graduate assistantships are paid opportunities for part-time employment (15-20 hours per week) and are generally contracted for a minimum of an academic year.
 Many of these opportunities are made possible through our strong partnership with the Division of Academic and Student Affairs at NC State.

 Assistantship/Employment contracts, tuition remission, and stipend amounts vary based upon the position and institution.
 In addition to assistantships at NC State, our program has longstanding partnerships with both Duke University and University of North Carolina at Chapel Hill, and in the past, we have had assistantships at North Carolina Central University and Meredith College.
 Below is a sampling of assistantships at NC State held by our students: